 Wet sanding with waterproof sandpaper is often the best approach to sanding cured epoxy.
-Wet sanding removes amine blush while you sand, reduces clogging of the sandpaper, and reduces dust and exposure to partially cured epoxy.
+Wet sanding epoxy emoves any amine blush while you sand, reduces clogging of the sandpaper, and reduces dust and exposure to partially cured epoxy.
 It lets your sandpaper go farther and provides a visual clue that everything is properly sanded.
-However, if you have bare wood or wood that cannot get wet, you will need to dry sand.
+However, when working with bare wood or wood that cannot get wet, you will need to dry sand.
 Continue reading →

 I recently ran out of sandpaper for my 5″ diameter random orbital sander, and needed only a few more sanding disks to finish the project.
 While my sander is equipped for the hook-and-loop style sanding disks, I had only PSA (pressure sensitive adhesive) style sanding disks.
 These did not stick well to the pad on the sander, and within a minute or two they would fly off, leaving me frustrated.
 I finished my project by gluing the PSA disks to worn out hook-and-loop disks with contact cement.
 This actually worked quite well.
 Continue reading →